dmaevsky/conclure/README.md

 `conclude` returns a `cancel` function that cancels the top-level flow.
 A child flow would then be cancelled if **all** of its parents are cancelled.

-Unlike redux-saga Conclure does not call `.return` with some "magic" value on the iterator.
+Unlike redux-saga, Conclure does not call `.return` with some "magic" value on the iterator.
 It simply attempts to cancel the currently pending operation and stops iterating the iterator.

 A flow is considered *finished* when it is either *concluded* (with a *result* or an *error*) or *cancelled*.